chaitanya-24/Real-Time-Conversational-AI-Assistant/README.md

-# AI Conversational Assistant with Flask, LangChain, and Streamlit
+# ChatFlow: An AI Conversational Assistant

 An interactive AI-powered chatbot that uses LangChain to integrate large language models, Flask for the backend, and Streamlit for the frontend.
 The chatbot allows dynamic, context-aware conversations and uses ChromaDB for efficient document storage and retrieval.